-1. American Cream Draft
+1. American Cream Draft Horse

 - Related Read: 9 South American Horse Breeds (with Pictures)

-3. Belgian Draft
+3. Belgian Draft Horse

 Originally from the Brabant region of Belgium, the Belgian Draft is a muscular, powerful, and heavy horse that is often referenced as one of the strongest horse breeds on the planet.
 They are typically a light chestnut, with a flaxen (lighter color than the body) mane and tail, making for a strikingly beautiful horse.
 They have relatively small and well-shaped heads, with arched necks and strong backs.
 They are still used today as working animals and are also popular show horses and pleasure riding horses.

-Originating in the Clydesdale valley in Lanarkshire, Scotland, the Clydesdale is a heavy and immensely powerful horse, although not as much as they were in the past.
+Originating in the Clydesdale valley in Lanarkshire, Scotland, the Clydesdale is a heavy and immensely powerful and muscular horse, although not as much as they were in the past.
 They are well-muscled horses, with an arched back, a broad forehead, and wide muzzle, and they are usually bay in color.
 They were originally used in agriculture and hauling work — mostly for hauling coal — and are still in use for farming, logging, and driving, as well as show riding and pleasure riding.

-5. Dutch Draft
+5. Dutch Draft Horse